Volunteer

 Farm to Family Produce Program Box Packing

-This opportunity occurs on Tuesday mornings from 10am -noon and is a good fit for groups of 3-5.
+This opportunity occurs on Tuesday mornings at 10am and is a good fit for individuals or groups of 3-5.

 Volunteering at Your Workplace